in Lehigh Valley, PA

 Food & Drinks

-With all the walking and dancing that comes along with enjoying Musikfest, you’re sure to have worked up an appetite.
+With all the walking and dancing that comes along with enjoying Musikfest, you’ll work up quite an appetite.
 Luckily, there are endless amounts of food and beverage options to savor.
-In the past, visitors needed to purchase tickets for food and drinks, but NEW in 2021, visitors can simply pay with a credit or debit cards directly at food and beverage vendors!
-OR, convert your cash into reloadable CashCards at several locations throughout the festival.
+Pay for food and drinks with a credit, debit, or a reloadable CashCard.

 At Musikfest, you’ll find everything from your traditional fair favorites (deep-fried Oreos, anyone?) to more unique eats.
-Classic choices include bratwurst, halupki, Aw Shucks roasted corn, Take a Taco, Island Noodles, Chick'nCone, The Flying V, and ice cream from the Bethlehem Dairy Store.
+Classic choices include bratwurst, halupki, Aw Shucks roasted corn, Take a Taco, Island Noodles, Chick'nCone, and The Flying V.

-Each year, Musikfest also introduces new food vendors to the list of classics.
-Sample these newbies:
+Each year, Musikfest introduces new food vendors to the list of classics.
+Here are a few newbies for 2022:

 Pick up an iconic Musikfest Mug to keep your beverage of choice nice and cold—plus, you’ll help the crews cut down on waste.
 Mugs are reusable year to year, but it’s never too early to start your collection!
 Fill your mug at stations throughout the festival.
 Plenty of non-alcoholic beverages are available for purchase throughout the festival grounds.
-Purchase the commemorative 2021 Mug (and other Musikfest merchandise) at any merchandise tent at various platzes around the festival.
+Stay tuned for the new artwork for this year's 2022 Mug (and other Musikfest merchandise).

 Art & More